Swhag/Soc-Analyst-Portfolio/6 - Wireshark Traffic Analysis/README.md

 **Why this matters**
 Port scanning is frequently a reconnaissance step that precedes exploitation.

+---

 ### 2) ARP Spoofing / MITM Indicators
-**Purpose:** Identify manipulation of IP-to-MAC relationships on a local network.
+**Purpose:** Identify manipulation of IP to MAC relationships on a local network.

 **What stands out**
 - **Conflicting ARP responses for the same IP address**